haakoaho/HeartRateMonitor/readme.md

     - [Mobile Application](#mobile-application)
     - [Integration Test](#integration-test-1)

-## Introudction
+## Introduction
 The purpose of this app is to measure the heart rate of a person.
 The user registers with a unique username, they will then be given a user id to store all their records.
-The data is stored in a database, so that when GDPR is implemented, the users can give consent to share their data with health personel so it becomes easier for them to detect diseases early.
+The data is stored in a database, so that when GDPR is implemented, the users can give consent to share their data with health personnel so it becomes easier for them to detect diseases early.

-The implemnted solution is a full stack mobile application with a postgreSQL database, ASP[]().NET API layer, with a Xamarin.Forms mobile applcation in the UI layer.
+The implemented solution is a full stack mobile application with a postgreSQL database, ASP[]().NET API layer, with a Xamarin.Forms mobile application in the UI layer.

 ## Installation

 ### Database
 Install [PostgreSQL](https://www.postgresql.org/download/) with PGAdmin.
-If postgres was installed, you should have a server called postgres.
+If Postgres was installed, you should have a server called postgres.
 Create two database there with the names "health_db_local" and "health_db_local_test".
 Running the API will create tables from health_db_local.
 Running the Tests will create tables for health_db_local_test.

 ### Integration Test
 Make sure PostgreSQL is running.
 In Visual Studio, open Heart Monitor API.
 Right click the "Hear Monitor API Test" solution, then choose, "run all tests".